Certain foods can support our bodies natural sleep rhythms thanks to their melatonin and tryptophan content.

 Fasting is the only way for your digestive system to have a rest and do some ‘housekeeping’.
 Does that sound weird?
 Well, the billions of bacteria in your gut have a lot of maintenance work to do, keeping your gut lining healthy.
 The easiest way to give them chance to do this, and for your stomach to have a rest, is to fast overnight for 12 hours.
 So, if you finish your evening meal at 7.30pm, don’t eat again until 7.30am the following morning.
 Herbal teas and water are okay, just no food.

-Done properly, a plant-based diet can provide nearly all the nutrients we need to thrive (I say “nearly all” becuase of the vitamin B12 conundrum – more on that later) and can be deliciously interesting and varied.
+Done properly, a plant-based diet can provide nearly all the nutrients we need to thrive (I say “nearly all” because of the vitamin B12 conundrum – more on that later) and can be deliciously interesting and varied.
 Done badly, a vegan diet is the same as any other poor diet.

 As a nutritionist I come across all kinds of diets.
 Vegan, juice fasts, raw food, keto, Paleo, Hay (eating proteins at a different time to carbs, not chewing on actual hay…though no doubt someone will one day, and probably make a ton of money from the idea) – and people ask my opinion of them.

-– The answer to climate change
+– The answer to our environmental and food sustainability issues

 – The cure for every known health issue